qucosa/qucosa-fcrepo-zipdisseminator/README.md

 $ mvn package
 ```

-This will generate a runnable JAR file `target/qucosa-fcrepo-zipfiledisseminator-<VERSION>.jar` for execution on the command line.
+This will generate a deployable WAR file `target/qucosa-fcrepo-zipfiledisseminator-<VERSION>.war` for deployment into a servlet container.

 ## Usage

-You will have to provide a suitable JDBC driver via the Java Classpath in order to connect to databases.

-a.
-Either run the packed Jar-File with the `java -jar` command
-b.
-Or just run `mvn exec:java`
+The deployed service accepts a `metsurl` parameter, which must contain the URL
+encoded location of a valid METS file.

 ## Licence